 The reported increase in the number of children with autism suggests growth in the availability of positions for behavior analysts and schools and the community.

-The Behavior Analyst Certification Board, Inc.® has approved UofL’s course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
+The Behavior Analyst Certification Board, Inc.® has approved the University of Louisville’s course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
 Applicants will have to meet additional requirements to qualify.
 For more information on certification, go to www.bacb.com.

-Admission to to the program requires a graduate application to the School of Interdisciplinary and Graduate Studies.
+Admission to to the program requires a graduate application to the Graduate School.

 Applicants must also have the following:

-- A 2.75 overall GPA in the bachelor's degree and/or a 3.0 overall GPA in the master's degree and any additional graduate work; and
+- A 2.75 overall GPA in the bachelor's degree and/or a 3.0 overall GPA in the master's degree and any additional graduate work